 Note: All above provisions listed in the course info sheet are subject to change at the instructor's discretion.
-Changes may happen to address problems and to improve the smooth running of the class and/or discussion sections.
+If changes have to made, to address problems and to improve the smooth running of the class and/or discussion sections, students will be informed in due time.